 Eagle Rider makes it easy to rent a motorcycle of your choice and offers guided tours or daily rates for the wanderlust explorer.
 Riders can head out to California Highway 62 (Twentynine Palms Highway) to head to Joshua Tree National Park for the day.
 You will enjoy the warmth against your back as you feel free and alive while going into a meditative zone, passing the desert’s beauty.

-When it comes to enjoying a bicycle tour, Palm Springs is a great destination for your adventure.
+When staying in one of our Palm Springs vacation rentals make sure to enjoy a bicycle tour, Palm Springs is a great destination for your adventure.
 Year round pleasant temps, beautiful sights, and exciting camaraderie are the perfect ingredients for a memory-filled bicycle adventure.
 Palm Springs is amazingly bike friendly with loads of biking lanes and great equipment vendors.
 As you plan your tour, consider these easy planning options.

 If you're looking for a guided bicycle tour through scenic Palm Springs, popular companies such as Big Wheel Tours are the perfect option for an all-inclusive biking experience.
 This touring vendor offers several amazing scenic tours such as the Earthquake Canyon Express Tour, guiding guests through the beautiful Mojave Desert and the Coachella Valley.

-If you love discovering new films created by emerging filmmakers, the Palm Springs International ShortFest is perfect for you.
+If you love discovering new films created by emerging filmmakers, stay in one of our Palm Springs vacation rentals and make sure to attend the Palm Springs International ShortFest.
 Now in its 23rd year, over one hundred of the short films accepted into ShortFest in the past have received Oscar nominations or awards.

 ShortFest screenings are grouped by theme with 4 to 10 short films in each 90-minute screening, making it easy for you to select the types of films you want to see.
 And to make the films even more meaningful, each program is followed by a Q&A with filmmakers.